vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Now is described the pervasive imposition of the eight-triangle *cakra* : Having imposed inside that one \[the mantra\] “Praise to the originating *cakra* with eight \[tri\]angles,” one must impose on its angles the eight energies Vaśinī, etc. //63//

-*tadantar aṣṭ akoṇādicakrāya nama ity api* /
+*tadantar aṣṭakoṇādicakrāya nama ity api* /

-*vinyaya tasya koṇeṣu vaśinyādyaṣṭ akam nyaset* //63//
+*vinyaya tasya koṇeṣu vaśinyādyaṣṭakam nyaset* //63//

 * *